0x043/Optimum-Mindstorm-UConn/README.md

 # Optimum-Mindstorm
-Lap Simulation package for CUFSAE
+Lap Simulation package for UConn FSAE.

 # Documentation
 You can find more info in `00 Lap Sim Documentation READ ME FIRST.pdf`